Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Theoretical Framework

 The symmetry breaking condition and boundedness of the potential require $\mu_h^2, \mu_{h_d}^2 >0$ and $(\lambda_h \lambda_{h_d} - \lambda_{h h_d}^2), \lambda_h, \lambda_{h_d} >0$.
 The field configurations of $\Phi$ and $\Phi_d$ at the minima of the scalar potential in unitary gauge is given by

-where $h_1$ and $h_2$ denote the fluctuation around the minimum field configurations and $v_{_{\rm EW}}$ and $v_d$ represent the VEV of the respective scalar fields\footnote{The mass of the dark photon accordingly is given by $m_{\gamma_d} = g_d v_d$.}.
+where $h_1$ and $h_2$ denote the fluctuation around the minimum field configurations and $v_{_{\rm EW}}$ and $v_d$ represent the VEV of the respective scalar fields.
 We denote the fields in the mass basis by $h$ and $h_d$ which correspond to the observed Higgs and the hypothetical dark Higgs fields, respectively.
 The physical scalar fields ($h,~h_d$) are related to the ($h_1,~h_2$) by the following unitary transformation

 Here, $\theta_s$ is the scalar mixing angle.

 The expression for $\mathcal{L}_{\rm Fermion}$ and $\mathcal{L}_{\text{Yukawa}}$ appearing in Eq.~\eqref{eq:L_total} involving second generation leptons and pVLL consistent with gauge symmetry are given by